 The above list may be replaced by descriptors, such as:

-The difficulty we face as adults working with young people, who are developing their own views and individuality, is how can we provide an environment that encourages challenge, questioning and instruction without causing detrimental behaviour problems?
+The difficulty we face as adults working with young people, who are developing their own views and individuality, is how can we provide an environment that encourages challenge, questioning and instruction without causing detrimental behavior problems?
 We need to possess skills and an understanding of the need to be teachers and role models in all our interactions with pupils.

-As has been noted many times in these behaviour e-bulletins, when faced with a potentially difficult situation the first person who needs to calm down and think rationally is you!
+As has been noted many times in these behavior e-bulletins, when faced with a potentially difficult situation the first person who needs to calm down and think rationally is you!
 Revise some of the self-calming techniques you have used previously.
 If you find yourself faced with managing a potentially argumentative situation and you already appear frustrated, tense or angry, chances are that the argument will develop.
-Try to avoid behaviour that includes:
+Try to avoid behavior that includes:

 - showing signs of exasperation, such as looking skywards, shaking your head and tutting